Shoes (album)

 Shoes is the debut album by Kelly.
 It features electroclash backbeats and comedic lyrics.
 It was released on June 21, 2006.
-Six of the songs—the first six tracks—were made into music videos; however, only four were released as actual singles.
-In June 2009, it became available for purchase on CD at Amazon.com.
-It is also available as a ringtone album.

-Only the first seven tracks are original songs; the rest are remixes, alternate versions or radio edits (which remove profanity).
+The first six tracks were made into music videos; however, only four were released as singles.
+The first seven tracks are original songs; the rest are remixes, alternate versions or radio edits (which remove profanity).
 The "Canadian edit" of "What R U Guys Talking About?" is identical to the original track, but contains a stereotypical Canadian accent pronunciation of "about".